ietf-wg-masque/draft-ietf-masque-quic-proxy/draft-pauly-masque-quic-proxy.md

 packets to the proxy.

 # Proxy Response Behavior {#response}

+Upon receipt of a CONNECT request that includes the "Proxy-QUIC" header, the proxy indicates to the client that it supports QUIC-aware proxying by including the same "Proxy-QUIC" header with a value of "?1" in a successful response.

 Upon receipt of a REGISTER_CLIENT_CID or REGISTER_SERVER_CID capsule, the proxy validates the registration, tries to establish the appropriate